 - Select Settings.

-- Add the desired language and drag to order the languages based on preferences.
+- Add the desired language or drag to order the languages based on preferences.
+Check that the offer to translate pages option is enabled.

 To translate in Chrome, right-click on the page and select Translate to English or click the Translate icon in the address bar.
 (Note that on a Mac, instead of a Translate icon, a translation bar displays below the address bar.
 Users can select the language to translate to in the translate bar.)